 You may still qualify if your score is under 640 and you can provide documents supporting qualified circumstances that led to your current score.
 However, if your credit score is 580 or below, your application will likely be denied regardless of circumstance.

 The USDA assesses your credit by certain indicators for direct and guaranteed loans.
 It may be deemed unacceptable if you:

 - Were late on mortgage payments during the last 12 months or have at least one payment more than 30 days late

 - Made any rent payments more than 30 days late in the last 12 months.

 The biggest factor to consider when determining if a home is eligible for a USDA loan is location.
 It must be in a rural area, defined as having a population of under 35,000.
-To find a qualifying home, you can use the USDA housing eligibility site.
+To find a qualifying home, you can use the USDA housing eligibility tool.

-Properties for a direct loan must typically be 2,000 square feet or less, it can’t have an in-ground swimming pool, can’t be designed to host a business and its market value can’t exceed the local loan limit.
+Properties for a direct loan must typically be 2,000 square feet or less.
+It can’t have an in-ground swimming pool, can’t be designed to host a business and its market value can’t exceed the local loan limit.

 Costs and fees

 Mortgages come with a set of typical costs and fees, and a USDA loan is no different.
 Expect to pay a little more for the guarantee from the USDA, both upfront and annually — among other fees.